 But let’s not get ahead of ourselves, we should start with the basics.
 How does the European Commission define “personal data”?

-They also say that if you encrypt it or process it, but it can still be linked to an individual, it remains personal data.
+They also say that if you encrypt it or process it, but it can still be linked to an individual, it remains personal.
 If you genuinely anonymise it irreversibly, it ceases to be so.
 Also, the technology used to collect said data is irrelevant, even information collected on paper falls under its jurisdiction:

 And in the next section: